 This year, my lifelong hunting buddy and I decided to make a change and quit trying to find the elk in the thick forests of the Oregon coast.
 We put in for “spike-only” tags in the breaks of the Snake River Wilderness.
 This is an area that has some wide open grassland prairies.
 Spike-only means that the harvest can only be a young bull elk.
 One or both antlers can only be a spike.
 One side can have a fork, but not both sides.

-For gun gear, I settled on my Savage model 16 stainless rifle in .300 WSM for the elk.
+For gun gear, I settled on my Savage model 16 stainless rifle in .300 WSM for elk hunting.
 Since grouse, chukar, pheasant, and quail are also in season, I took my old Winchester 20 gauge, too.
 For general protection/camp carry, I packed my GLOCK model 40 MOS sporting a Vortex Viper red dot sight.

 Since the trip was in a motorized-vehicle-prohibited area, we booked with an outfitter who took us in by horseback.
 The horses carried us humans while mules packed our gear.
 After driving through the town of Imnaha, it was an uphill gravel road for a bunch of miles to a temporary camp.
 Guns, gear and food loaded, it’s six miles north to a preset camp with tent, a wood stove, and cook stove.